-The California Film Commission does not issue filming permits for the California Court system.
-The state's judicial branch is responsible for management of courthouses and other judicial facilities in California, and administers a program for the efficient licensing of civic and other uses of courthouses, including film and video production.
-This fact sheet will assist production companies, other organizations and individuals seeking information on filming and videotaping on location at courthouse sites throughout the state.
+NOTE: The California Film Commission does not issue film permits for the California Superior Court system.
+The state's Judicial Branch is responsible for management of courthouses and other judicial facilities in California, and administers a program for the efficient licensing of civic and other uses of courthouses, including film, TV, commercial and digital production.

 Facilities Services & Capital Projects

 Currently exterior filming is considered at the closed Malibu and Whittier courthouses.
 Exterior photos of these two courthouses are found in this CinemaScout link.
 In addition, the San Pedro Courthouse at 505 Centre Street is available for exterior and interior filming requests.
 Later in the year it will revert to a local jurisdiction and will not be available through the Judicial Council contact below.
 The closed Long Beach Courthouse is no longer available for interior filming as it is scheduled for demolition.
 To inquire about temporary exterior filming, contact the Long Beach Film Commission.
 No interior or exterior filming is permitted at the West Los Angeles Courthouse or plaza area.

 APPLICATIONS - WORKING AND CLOSED COURTHOUSES - STATEWIDE

 To obtain permission to film at specific courthouses statewide and information on where to submit your application, click here for Court Administrator contacts.

 If consideration of the filming request is given by the local Court Administrator, the application is forwarded to the Judicial Council office in Burbank for review and transmittal to the San Francisco office for final approval.

 Requests to license film, TV, commercial, or digital production at a courthouse or on courthouse property are made by application.